SQLAlchemy Documentation¶

 Tutorials

-SQLAlchemy 1.4 / 2.0 Transitional
+SQLAlchemy 1.4 / 2.0

 SQLAlchemy 2.0 is functionally available as part of SQLAlchemy 1.4, and integrates Core and ORM working styles more closely than ever.
 The new tutorial introduces both concepts in parallel.
-New users and those starting new projects should start here!

-SQLAlchemy 1.4 / 2.0 Tutorial - SQLAlchemy 2.0’s main tutorial
+For all users: SQLAlchemy 1.4 / 2.0 Tutorial - The new SQLAlchemy 1.4/2.0 Tutorial

-SQLAlchemy 1.x Releases
+Legacy SQLAlchemy 1.x Tutorials

 The 1.x Object Relational Tutorial and Core Tutorial are the legacy tutorials that should be consulted for existing SQLAlchemy codebases.